Deletion to Scattered Graph Classes II -- Improved FPT Algorithms for Deletion to Pairs of Graph Classes: with a constant number of forbidden pairs

 \defparproblem{{\InfCMSOPiOnePiTwo}}{An undirected graph $G = (V, E)$, graph classes $\Pi_1, \Pi_2$ with associated forbidden families $\FF_1$ and $\FF_2$ such that Conditions \ref{2problem-condition-1} - \ref{2problem-condition-4} are satisfied and an integer $k$. }{$k$}{Is there a vertex set $S$ of size at most $k$ such that every connected component of $G - S$ is either in $\Pi_1$ or in $\Pi_2$?}

 Note that the first two conditions for the problem are the same as those in {\PalphafreePiOnePiTwo}.
 Only the Condition \ref{2problem-condition-4} is changed which is tailored to prove the soundness of the branching rule we introduce.
+We also note that in the examples of {\InfCMSOPiOnePiTwo} we looked at (see Section \ref{sec:other-examples}), $\GG_1$ is the collection of all the graphs in $\ssp(\FF_1 , \FF_2)$ of some constant size, with the constant depending on the problem.

 Towards an FPT algorithm for {\InfCMSOPiOnePiTwo}, We give the following branching rule whose soundness is easy to see.

 \begin{branching rule} Let $(G, k)$ be the input instance and let $Q \subseteq V(G)$ such that $G[Q]$ is isomorphic to a graph in $\mathcal{G}_1$.
 Then, for each $v \in V(Q)$, delete $v$ from $G$ and decrease $k$ by 1.
 The resulting instance is $(G-v, k-1)$. \end{branching rule}